top of page

 From Glacier Guides, head out to Highway 2 where you’ll meet up with the bike path that takes you all the way into West Glacier.
 You’ll get into town, cross the road and head down “Old Bridge Street,” which winds around the backstreets of West Glacier.
 Once you reach the bridge, you’ve made it to your first photo opportunity.
 If you’ve timed it right, you’ll see some friendly Montana Raft guides floating by who will greet you as you take in the scenery.

-Once you enter West Glacier, take a left right before you hit West Glacier Bridge and head down to the West Glacier river access and dip your toes in The Wild & Scenic Middle Fork of The Flathead River.
+Once you enter West Glacier, take a left just before you hit West Glacier Bridge and head down to the West Glacier river access and dip your toes in The Wild & Scenic Middle Fork of The Flathead River.

 After Camel’s Hump Road towards Quarter Circle Bridge Road, continue straight to check out Quarter Circle Bridge.
 Continue even further to Apgar Lookout to conquer a hike for some epic views.